4d/docs/website/translated_docs/es/API/SystemWorkerClass.md

 title: SystemWorker
 ---

 System workers allow the 4D code to call any external process (a shell command, PHP, etc.) on the same machine.
-System workers are called asynchronously.
+Los trabajadores del sistema se llaman de forma asíncrona.
 By using callbacks, 4D makes it possible to communicate both ways.

 The `SystemWorker` class is available from the `4D` class store.